 The Honduran Supreme Court last month authorized the extradition.
 Hernández left office in January after eight years as president.

-The former leader was arrested at his home on February 15 at the request of the US government.
-About a month earlier, federal prosecutors claimed Hernández helped an alleged drug trafficker deliver thousands of kilos of cocaine to the US in exchange for hefty bribes.
-His administration denied the allegation.
+The former president was arrested at his home on February 15 at the request of the US government.
+About a month earlier, federal prosecutors claimed that Hernández helped an alleged drug trafficker deliver thousands of kilos of cocaine to the US in exchange for hefty bribes.
+His administration at the time denied the allegation.

 The extradition to the US of the former director of the National Police in Honduras, Juan Carlos Bonilla Valladare, was also approved by Honduras’s Supreme Court of Justice on Thursday, according to a press release from the Judiciary of Honduras.